kz44/FoxShop/FoxShopNullPointerNinjasOtocyon/README.md

 `DB` for connection to database (the example of the value of this
 variable: `jdbc:mysql://localhost/foxshop?serverTimezone=UTC`)
+I suggest to remove the "?serverTimeZone=UTC" part of it.
+It cause the problem with editMessage.
+It has different time zone.

 `DB_USERNAME` for username for connection to the database